 A scanned, signed copy should also be emailed to IPAssignmentform@pitt.edu

 A copy should be retained by your school/department as part of its IP Assignment agreement compliance process.

 Completed IP assignment agreements may be submitted at any time to the Innovation Institute, even before a proposal for federal funding is submitted to the Office of Sponsored Programs

 IP assignment agreements must be submitted when a federal proposal is funded, because IP assignment agreements are required before a federal grant or contract can be activated.

 IP ASSIGNMENT AGREEMENTS AND IMPACT ON SUBMITTING RESEARCH PROPOSALS

 Yes.
-The Office of Research will not require that compliant IP assignment agreements be filed with the Innovation Institute before proposals for funding are submitted to federal agencies.
+The Office of Sponsored Programs will not require that compliant IP assignment agreements be filed with the Innovation Institute before proposals for funding are submitted to federal agencies.